prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 # Details

- - A ZIL block not considered "safe" on disk until VDEV is flushed
+ - A ZIL block is not "persistent" until the VDEV is flushed

  - Prior mechanics:

-    1. All ZIL blocks written for entire batch

-    2. Single VDEV flush issued to each VDEV written to
+    - Single VDEV flush for each VDEV, after batch completes

-    - 1 flush to many lwb's
+    - 1 flush per many lwb's

  - New mechanics:

+    - VDEV flush issued after each ZIL block written

+    - 1 flush per 1 lwb

+???

+# Details

-    1. Single ZIL block written to single VDEV
+ - A ZIL block is not "persistent" until the VDEV is flushed

+ - Prior mechanics:

+    - Single VDEV flush for each VDEV, after batch completes

+    - 1 flush per many lwb's

+ - New mechanics:

-    2. Single VDEV flush issued to that specific VDEV
+    - VDEV flush issued after each ZIL block written

-    - 1 flush to 1 lwb
+    - 1 flush per 1 lwb

- - `dmu_sync` (indirect writes) complicates this slightly

 ---